 Emilia Romagna is slightly off the radar for most tourists, but after spending a little over a week there, I can say this region has just as much to offer as any other part of Italy.
 The food, the history, the landscapes, are all wonderful reasons to visit.
 My time there was jam-packed because Andy and I over scheduled ourselves, but we still only got to see a fraction of what there is to do here.

 Our first stop in Emilia Romagna was the beach-side town of Rimini.
 While we didn’t really spend much time in the town itself, we did use it as a base to visit the tiny republic of San Marino.
 Since this is an independent country, it’s technically not part of Italy, but it is completely surrounded by the Emilia Romagna region.
 I was fascinated by the history of such a small country that has managed to remain independent since 301 AD.
 The gorgeous views were well worth a visit as well.

 Bologna was our base for a week as part of BlogVille.
 It’s a college town with a fun atmosphere, centuries of history, and delicious food.
-We often found ourselves just wandering through the streets, checking out markets, and relaxing in Piazza Maggiore.
+We often found ourselves just wandering through the streets or relaxing in Piazza Maggiore.

 While we were in Bologna, Andy and I learned about gelato and sorbet at Gelato University.
 It was such a fun experience, and we continued making our own sorbet once we got home.